Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 With the previous steps and preparations, the data model can be established for dashboard building, giving participants increased competence in Power BI as an Analyst.
  - Special consideration was given to the procedures table.
 Although there are possible links to dimension tables, the only relationship set is to the encounter table to ensure the correct linkage between encounters and procedures.
  - Use of Custom Tables, Calculations and Columns are also explored.
+ - Use of Custom and Conditional formatting is used to communicate impact of variances and chages across time-series analysis.
  - Automation is also included in several areas as would be the performance expectations.

  -